daviddripps/dripps-express-mvc/Readme.md

 *    http://www.example.com/USER

 ### Naming Controller Methods
 Controller methods are named based on the request method and the action name.
 The action name is the second portion of the url path immediately following the controller name and separated by a forward slash (/).
 The request method is prepended to the action name and the entire string in camelCased based on the URL Formatting guidelines below.
+Due to the camelCasing all characters except the first character of each word are converted to lowercase.

 For example: a GET request to "/user/login" would be routed to the getLogin() method in the user.js controller.